360-Magicians/main/README.md

   Our main platform for Deaf professionals, employers, and partners to access all services, resources, and tools.

 - **[360magician.com](https://360magicians.com):**
-  Our innovation and governance hub, currently operating as a Web2-based community platform in dao.mbtq.dev.
-Here, new ideas, features, and proposals are submitted and discussed by the community.
+  Our innovation and governance hub, currently operating as a Web2-based community platform in /services/dao  Here, new ideas, features, and proposals are submitted and discussed by the community.
-  Once proposals are approved, they advance to be implemented or integrated into the main 360magicians platform.
+  Once proposals are approved, they advance to be implemented or integrated into the main  platform.
   **Note:** mbtquniverse is currently under development, but we aim to transition to a DAO (Decentralized Autonomous Organization) model in the future to further empower community-driven growth and collaboration.

 *Have a great idea or want to help shape the platform?
-Propose it at [360magicians.mbtquniverse.com](https://360magicians.mbtquniverse.com)!
-Once approved, it can become part of the 360magicians ecosystem.*
+Propose it at [community.vr4deaf.org](https://community.vr4deaf.org)!
+Once approved, it can become part of the mbtq ecosystem.*

 <div align="center">

-**AI-Powered Platform Connecting Deaf Professionals with Self, Job, and Business Networks**
+**Community Platform Connecting Deaf Professionals with Self, Job, and Business Networks**

 [Website](https://360magicians.com) • [Platform Demo](#) • [Request Access](#) • [Documentation](#)